- We helped line the pockets of bettors in 2018

 - You might be in a different tax bracket now if you listened to us about the 2018 Miss Universe Pageant

-2018 may not have been a good year for the Baltimore Orioles or Arizona Cardinals, but it was a spectacular year here at SBD, as we helped bettors make a windfall with our weekly picks and locks.
+The 2018 season may not have been a good year for the Baltimore Orioles or Arizona Cardinals, but it was a spectacular year here at SBD, as we helped bettors make a windfall with our weekly picks and locks.

 Whether we were weighing in on pro sports, entertainment, or college athletics, we repeatedly came through with stellar betting advice that led to sizable paydays.

-We hate being the guy who says “we told you so,” but here are five times you really should have taken our advice in 2018.
+We hate being the guy who says, “we told you so,” but here are five times you really should have taken our advice in 2018.

 5. 2018 American League MVP Award